istio/istio.io/content/en/blog/2024/ambient-reaches-beta/index.md

 ## Try Istio’s new sidecar-less ambient mode today!

 With the 1.22 release of Istio and the beta release of ambient mode, it will be easier than ever to try out Istio on your own workloads.
-Follow the [get started guide](/docs/ambient/getting-started/) to explore ambient or [user guide](https://preliminary.istio.io/latest/docs/ambient/usage/) to learn how to incrementally adopt ambient for mutual TLS & L4 authorization policy, or traffic management, rich L7 authorization policy and more.
+Follow the [getting started guide](/docs/ambient/getting-started/) to explore ambient or [user guide](https://preliminary.istio.io/latest/docs/ambient/usage/) to learn how to incrementally adopt ambient for mutual TLS & L4 authorization policy, or traffic management, rich L7 authorization policy and more.
 Engage with us in the #ambient channel on our [Slack](slack.istio.io) or our discussion forum on
 [GitHub](https://github.com/istio/istio/discussions) for any questions you may have.